 Buckling analysis for Vacuum Piping Systems is very important that every piping stress engineer should perform while analyzing Vacuum Piping.
 Vacuum piping analysis in the START-PROF software is analyzed according to the Russian Code GOST 32388-2013.

 Vacuum piping is a piping system that operates at negative operating pressure.
 For example, if we remove all the air from a closed pipe then the pressure inside the pipe will be zero.
 This is called an absolute vacuum condition.
 The pipe thickness for such a condition must be designed for external pressure conditions, as well.

-To set the vacuum we must specify the negative operating pressure, the difference between internal absolute pressure and atmospheric pressure.
-If internal absolute pressure is zero (absolute vacuum), then operating pressure should be -0.1 MPa.
+The vacuum pressure in START-PROF software is specified by entering a negative operating pressure, the difference between internal absolute pressure and atmospheric pressure.
+Note that, The operating pressure that we set in START-PROF is not absolute pressure.
+It’s a relative pressure that indicates the difference between absolute internal and external pressures.
+So, If the internal absolute pressure is zero (absolute vacuum), then the operating pressure should be -0.1 MPa.

-- Pipes is shortening under external pressure instead of elongating
+- Pipes are shortened under external pressure instead of elongating.

-Buckling check of high-temperature piping is not possible because the method of analysis don’t consider the creep effect.
-See 14.1.1 GOST 32388-2013: This code applies to piping operating under vacuum or external pressure, without metal creep.
+The buckling check of high-temperature piping is not possible because the method of analysis doesn’t consider the creep effect.
+See 14.1.1 GOST 32388-2013: This code applies to pipe operating under vacuum or external pressure, without metal creep.
 Wall temperature should not exceed 380 °С for carbon steel, 420 °С for low alloy steel, and 525 °С for austenitic steel.